xmos/lib_sw_pll/doc/rst/sw_pll.rst

 -------------

 The LUT based DCO allows a discrete set of fractional settings resulting in a fixed number of frequency steps.
-The LUT is pre-computed table which provides a set of monotonic increasing frequency register settings.
+The LUT is pre-computed table which provides a set of monotonically increasing frequency register settings.
 The LUT based DCO requires very low compute allowing it to be run in a sample-based loop at audio frequencies such as 48kHz or 44.1kHz.
 It required two bytes per LUT entry.
 It provides reasonable jitter performance suitable for voice or entry level Hi-Fi.